You Cannot Choose The Right Tools Until You Know What The Business Needs

 Small organisations often make technology choices reactively.
 A problem appears, so they buy a tool.
 A team member likes an app, so they adopt it.
 A process feels messy, so they add a system to tidy it up.
 These decisions are understandable, but over time they create a scattered, inconsistent digital environment.

-Choosing the right tools starts with understanding the business problem in clear, structured, unambiguous language.
-That is where I work best.
-I help you articulate:
+Choosing the right tools starts with understanding the business problem in clear, structured, unambiguous language:

-• The specific flow of your business model
+• The specific flow of your delivery model

-• The real sources of effort and delay
+• The real sources of manual effort and time delay

-• The misalignments that stop your tools working well
+• The misalignments that stop your existing tools working well

 With this level of understanding, technology stops being guesswork.